 Monday to Friday: 9.00 am to 4.00 pm

 Closed on Saturday, Sunday and public holidays

-As an academic library in the NEBIS network, we acquire, catalogue and offer printed and electronic specialist literature in the teaching and research fields of agricultural, forest and food sciences.
+As an academic library affiliated to the nationwide library system swisscovery, we acquire, catalogue and make available printed and electronic documents in the agricultural, forest and food sciences.